Skip to content

 Operating Expenses

-After a well begins producing, monthly lease operating expenses (LOE) typically range from $3,000 to $8,000 for a conventional vertical well and $10,000 to $25,000 for a horizontal well.
-These costs cover pumping, maintenance, water disposal, chemical treatment, and production reporting.
-LOE directly reduces net revenue to working interest owners.
+Once a well is producing, monthly lease operating expenses (LOE) typically run $3,000 to $8,000 for a conventional vertical well and $10,000 to $25,000 for a horizontal.
+That covers pumping, maintenance, water disposal, chemical treatment, and production reporting.
+LOE comes straight off the top before you see a check.

 Breakeven Price and Decline Curves